 The greatest obstacle for families of children with disabilities and special needs is not the condition itself – it is fear.
 Given the segregation between most Singaporeans and the disabled or with special needs, fear causes us to focus more on the label of their disability rather than seeing the child for who they are.
 This results in pity or being over-protective, which leads children with disabilities or special needs to be underestimated, mistreated and not valued in our mainstream schools and communities.

 What can I do?
 Take a step out of stereotypes and disparaging attitudes with courage and empathy.
 When you are able to do so, you can impart these values to your children and let them go to school and grow up understanding and accepting that disability and special needs are a natural part of our human condition.
 There is no good reason for us to be scared and feel sorry.

 Be Interested & Ask vs Ignore & Judge

 It is inevitable to group children with special needs based on a diagnosis or their disability.
-However, when we get too caught up in all the labels and they type of conditions, our view and identity of these children may be reduced to solely that – their symptoms and behaviours of their conditions.
-This may lead to ignorance and judgements, based on these set of limitations these children have.
+However, when we get too caught up in all the labels and the type of conditions, our view and identity of these children may be reduced to solely that – their symptoms and behaviours of their conditions.
+This may lead to ignorance and judgements, based on this set of limitations these children have.
 Truth is – they each have their own hopes and dreams, so do their family members and caregivers.

 What can I do?
 Take time to befriend a family who has a child with a disability and special needs.
 Ask open-ended starter questions such as, “What are the challenges that both of you face?
 What do you enjoy doing together?”
 Conversations about their children and recognizing the challenges family members’ experience can be a healing process.
 This also makes them feel safe to share without feeling judged.